ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 **[technoplanet - Vomit (\_Stan) \[\[7K\] Blocko's Cascade\]](https://osu.ppy.sh/beatmapsets/2203489#osu/4793111)**, created by [Blocko](https://osu.ppy.sh/users/4075092)\
 *primarily suggested and described by [Maxus](https://osu.ppy.sh/users/4335785)*

-This season, we are thrilled to unveil a remarkable osu!original created exclusively for the osu!mania 7K World Cup 2024.
+This season, we are thrilled to highlight a remarkable [osu! original](/wiki/Community/Bespoke_music) created exclusively for the [osu!mania 7K World Cup 2024](/wiki/Tournaments/MWC/2024_7K).
 Composed by the talented [technoplanet](https://osu.ppy.sh/beatmaps/artists/193) and brought to life through the expert mapping of [Blocko](https://osu.ppy.sh/users/4075092), one of the community’s finest 7K mappers, this masterpiece stands proudly as our Beatmap of the Season.

 Prepare for an unforgettable challenge!
 This chart delivers a perfect harmony of rice and long notes, combined with unconventional, high-intensity patterns that will keep players engaged from the very first note.
 It demands physical precision, technical mastery, and impeccable coordination.
 A true test for anyone aiming to conquer its most intricate sections.
 As the music builds toward its epic final climax, the map transforms into an immersive journey, each note meticulously emphasizing the song's story and emotional progression.